hkdb/app/README.md

 How about package management standardization?
 Unless you are a purist which I am not dismissing the fact that purists do exist, chances are, you use the native package manager where you can and Flatpak just because your favorite software's developer doesn't want to deal with cross-distro hell and maybe even *evil music*… snap for certain server side packages that work better or are just easier to setup with snap.

-Last but not least, it's only natural that I get slowed down during work because I accidentally typed "sudo apt install" on an Arch based distro and then having to Ctrl-C half way through it to finally type sudo pacman -S just so something trivial is installed.
+Last but not least, it's only natural that I get slowed down during work because I accidentally typed `sudo apt install` on an Arch based distro and then having to Ctrl-C half way through it to finally type `sudo pacman -S` just so something trivial is installed.
 I wonder how many hours this type of incident collectively took in my 20+ years of IT.
 Sure it's just a second or 2 MAX each time but I am willing to bet that if I counted them every time, the number would end up significant.

 ![wrong](docs/assets/wrong.png)